klieret/everything-you-didnt-now-you-needed/slides.md

 <v-click>

 * **💡Solution:** Use the browser to _run_ the code with a WebAssembly distribution, like Pyodide.
 Python 3.11 officially supports it now too!
-Binaries may be provided around 3.12!

 </v-click>